nikibaer/Super-Linux/README.md

 This is the best Linux I have ever seen!!!!!!!!!

-IT must be arsch linux?
+IT must be ar^ch linux?